Delivery management

 -

 The project schedule covers the entire scope for the solution, is used to inform management action and is actively updated.
 Progress assessed on estimate to complete.
-There is sufficient contingency for the risk of the project
+There is sufficient contingency for the risk of the project.
+The project is at or ahead of schedule.

 -

 A schedule measurement baseline exists with a critical path.
-This provides the basis for management of change.
+Critical path is managed and used to inform management decisions.
+It provides the basis for management of change.
+The project is at, or ahead of, schedule.

 -